 ECON- 390.
 Advanced Topics.
 1-4 credits.

 Study at an advanced level of some topic of current interest in economics.
 Prerequisites: Economics 190S and permission of instructor.
 Some sections writing intensive.
 This course may be repeated for credit.

 ECON- 400.
 Senior Seminar in Economics.
 4 credits.

 This capstone course for both the Economics and Financial Economics majors requires students to synthesize their knowledge of economics by applying rigorous economic analysis to contemporary policy issues or historical questions of interest.
 Depending on instructor and student preferences, the course may take different forms, including: A series of short papers and student presentations based on current issues in economics and political economy, a semester-long research project culminating in a thesis, or a hybrid form, with some students opting for shorter papers and others a major project.
 Some sections may require group work culminating in papers and presentations.
 In any event, students will be expected to apply economic theory and use econometrics to examine economic questions.
 Grades will be based on the quality of papers, presentations, and class participation.
 Seminar format.
 Writing intensive.
 Prerequisites: ECON 280 or 310, ECON 301 or 311, ECON 300, MATH 131Q or 201Q, and senior standing.
 Every year.

 ECON- 490.
 Independent Study.
 1-4 credits.

 Some sections writing intensive.
 Prerequisites vary.
 This course may be repeated for credit.

 Requires at least one semester of work in some capacity related to the economics profession in either the private sector or government.
 Over the following semester the student writes a research paper related to the work experience.
-Prerequisites: Economics 190, 280 or 310 and 301 or 311.
+Prerequisites: Economics 190S, 310 and 311.
 Writing intensive.
 Every year.
 This course may be repeated for credit.